cheops-workshop/cheops-workshop.github.io/index.md

 Since the workshop will take place virtually, attendance will by done via video conferencing and a chat.
 Attendees can watch the workshop using a video conferencing solution such as Zoom or a video streaming solution such as YouTube.
 Questions can be asked via a chat system such as Slack.
 Presentations have to be given either via pre-recorded video or live stream.
 In both cases, the organizers will collect questions during the workshop and perform a live Q&A session with the presenter.
 More details will be published closer to the workshop.

+### Rights Forms

+The corresponding author(s) will be contacted by the ACM to complete a copyright transfer form.
+Once completed, ACM will send out the information and LaTeX directives (DOI, ISBN, etc.) needed to complete the camera-ready version of your paper.

+### Camera-Ready Format

+You should use the acmart document class (<https://www.acm.org/publications/proceedings-template>, the same as for submission), as follows: `\documentclass[sigplan,10pt]{acmart}`

+As mentioned above, you will receive the instruction regarding some Latex directives (`\setcopyright`, `\acmConference`, `\acmDOI`, etc.) after completing the copyright form.

+All accepted papers can use up to 2 additional pages for the camera-ready version, for a final limit of 10 (regular papers) or 6 (short papers) pages, references not included.

+Note that Type 1 fonts (scalable) should be used, not Type 3 (bit-mapped), and that all fonts must be embedded.
+Type and embedding of fonts can be checked with various tools including `pdffonts`.
+Page numbers should be suppressed.
+Make also sure that the PDF is searchable by testing the search function in a PDF reader.

+### Uploading Final Versions

+You will be contacted by the ACM with upload instructions for the camera ready.
+As a reminder, the camera-ready deadline for all papers is April 2, 2021.

 ## Topics of Interest

 Submissions may be more hands-on than research papers and we therefore explicitly encourage submissions in the early stages of research.
 Topics of interest include, but are not limited to: